tendermint/tendermint/consensus/README.md

-## Determining the order of proposers at height h:
+## Determining the order of proposers at height h

 ```
 Determining the order of proposers at height h: